soulgalore/benice-ampproject/README.md

 And make sure to inline the CSS inside of head if you use HTTP/1.1.

+Want to see the Be Nice project in action?
+Read the [blog post](https://www.peterhedenskog.com/blog/2015/10/the-be-nice-approach-to-mobile-and-web-performance/)!

 # How does the Be Nice AMP Project work on HTTP/1.1?

 You need to build your HTML following this pattern.